 Datasets cover information about:

-APNIC gathers many different statistics and offers them on their website.
-However, they provide way more data then it might initially look like, since many of the datasets are not linked from their main page.
+APNIC gathers many statistics and offers them on their website.
+However, they provide way more data than it might initially look like, since many of the datasets are not linked from their main page.

 Contains lists for DNS servers, libraries, tools, and other resources.

-List of maintened and unmaintained DNS servers, including descriptions for each of them.
+List of maintained and unmaintained DNS servers, including descriptions for each of them.